biotz/academy/docs/How-to guides/How to create and use webhooks.md

 ## Introduction

 Biotz provides webhook subscriptions for its alarms.
-In short, a <a href="https://en.wikipedia.org/wiki/Webhook">webhook</a> is a method used by one application (e.g., Biotz) to send real-time data to another application (e.g., customers) when a specific event occurs.
+In short, a <a href="https://en.wikipedia.org/wiki/Webhook">webhook</a> is a method used by one application (e.g., Biotz) to send data to another application (e.g., to a customer's application) when a specific event occurs.
+In this case, the event can be one of two things:

+- a given alarm has been triggered, or
+- a device event has been received.

 ## Prerequisites

 There are no prerequisites for creating a webhook.
-However, webhooks are used for device events, so to use them, you need a device type that includes at least one message type and schema.
-It's also recommended to have a device that has already transmitted some data.
+However, webhooks are used to notify external applications that a given alarm has been triggerd, or that a device event has been received.
+Therefore, in order for the webhooks to be invoked, you will need a device type that defines at least one message type and schema, and one alarm for that message type and schema, or a device event.

+It is also recommended to have a device that transmits some data that can trigger that alarm, or that sends that device event message.

 ## Creating a Webhook

 Webhooks are created from the "Developer Tools" section in the sidebar.
-To create a webhook, provide a name and the mandatory "callback URL" (i.e., the URL to which the event data will be pushed).
+To create a webhook, provide a name and the mandatory "callback URL" (i.e., the URL to which the webhook data will be pushed).
 Webhooks only support HTTPS URLs.

 <div class="tutorial-image-container">
 ![Developer Tools -> Webhooks](img/developer_tools_webhooks.png)